ptsname - get name of the slave pseudo-terminal device

 The ptsname() function need not be thread-safe.

 Upon successful completion, ptsname() shall return a pointer to a string which is the name of the pseudo-terminal slave device.
-Upon failure, ptsname() shall return a null pointer.
+Upon failure, ptsname() shall return a null pointer and may set errno.
 This could occur if fildes is an invalid file descriptor or if the slave device name does not exist in the file system.

 See the RATIONALE section for posix_openpt.